fonarevvichka/OSS-Score/README.md

 # OSS-Score

+We generate an activity and license score for open source projects based on their GitHub meta-data and the data of their dependencies.
+This data can be viewed in detail on our website, or inserted directly into the GitHub page via our Chrome extension

 ## Scoring

 Scores are calculated based on github metadata and the metadata for the projects dependencies.
 Dependencies account for 25% of the score and the rest is the project itself.
 If we do not have the score for a dependency its score will be reported as max, with zero confidence.